Your Pet, Our Passion.

 In This Article

 Feline immunodeficiency virus (FIV) is a lentivirus.
 Lentiviruses typically only cause disease slowly and thus infected cats may remain healthy for many years before showing signs of disease.
-Once a cat has been infected with FIV, the infection is usually permanent and needs to be managed rather than cured.
+Once a cat has been infected with FIV, the infection is permanent and needs to be managed rather than cured and there is currently no vaccine available to protect against FIV.

 FIV is present in the blood and saliva of infected cats but as it cannot survive for long outside the body and requires a high dose to cause an infection, it is not easily transmitted from cat to cat.